 - Promote further energy savings by the City and other major Evanston institutions.
 The city’s seven largest employers are working collaboratively as the Evanston Green Ribbon Committee to advance the strategies outlined in the Climate Action Plan.
 The campaign will encourage their continued efforts to set and achieve new sustainability goals.

-For more information — or to help with the campaign, please contact: firstname.lastname@example.org.
+For more information — or to help with future campaigns, please contact: firstname.lastname@example.org.